 They are able to find a balance between answering customer queries and delivering their daily tasks while also differentiating between different customer segments.

 During the interview, you need to find out if your candidate can build an account prioritization matrix that allows them and the team to identify where to expand, retain, and maintain customer accounts.

 3. “What measures will you take to prevent customer churn?”

-A Customer Success Manager’s job is to prevent churn from happening, so, of course, SaaS companies should analyze each candidate’s experience in the field.
+A Customer Success Manager’s job is to prevent both revenue and customer churn from happening, so, of course, SaaS companies should analyze each candidate’s experience in the field.
 Their answer will reveal how capable they are when it comes to at-risk customers who are on the verge of switching.